michalmalinowski87/photo/docs/user-flows.md

 3. **Process Photos**
    - Photographer processes selected photos in editing software
+   - **Warning Before Upload (if no backup addon)**:
+     - If backup storage addon is NOT purchased for the gallery, system shows warning with option to purchase:
+       - "Once you upload final photos, the status will change to PREPARING_DELIVERY and you will no longer be able to generate the originals ZIP.
+Original photos will be permanently removed after delivery."
+       - System offers to purchase backup storage addon for the gallery
+       - If photographer chooses to purchase: Addon is purchased for gallery, ZIPs are generated automatically for all orders
+       - If photographer declines: Final confirmation required before proceeding
+     - Photographer can purchase addon for gallery at any time before delivery
    - Upload final processed photos:
      - Click "Upload Final Photos" button
      - Select processed image files